Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Detailed derivation of the results

-for two arbitrary trajectories $\{p(t)\}$ and $\{p'(t)\}$ obeying the same Markovian time equation.
-By substituting $p^\eq$ for $p(t)$ and noting that $p^\eq$ is the fixed point of the time evolution, we obtain $\partial_t \DKL[p^\eq \| p(t) ] \leq 0$.
-Combining this equation with the expression~\eqref{pr_KL_F} proves the desired monotonicity~\eqref{eq_monotonicity}.
+for two arbitrary trajectories, $\pns(t)$ and $\tilde q(t)$, obeying the same Markovian time evolution.
+By substituting $p_\eq$ for $\tilde q(t)$ and noting that $p_\eq$ is the fixed point of the time evolution, we obtain $d_t \DKL[p_\eq \| \pns(t) ] \leq 0$.
+Combining this equation with Eq.~\eqref{pr_L_KL} proves the desired monotonicity in Eq.~\eqref{eq:monotonicity}.